Rudra-Barua/BostonHousingWeatherRProject/README.md

 # Boston Housing and Weather R Project
-Harvard Math23C Term Project
+Harvard Math23C: Mathematics for Computation, Statistics, and Data Science

-An Investigation Into Boston Housing and Weather
+Term Project: An Investigation Into Boston Housing and Weather

 Spring 2021